 Want more exclusive business insights like this delivered to your inbox?Subscribe now

 Employee leasing is an arrangement between a business and a staffing firm, who supplies workers on a project-specific or temporary basis.
 These employees work for the client business, but the leasing agency pays their salaries and handles all of the HR administration associated with their employment.
-Employee leasing, although once used to describe professional employer organizations (PEOs), should not be confused with co-employment relationships.
+Employee leasing, although once used to describe professional employer organizations (PEOs), should not be confused with PEOs or co-employment relationships.

 Benefits of leased employees